 |See on Amazon||Hybrid bed-in-a-box that uses a combination of coils and latex foam.
 This mattress is a great option for anyone on a super tight budget.|

 The full size mattress is the middle ground of bed sizes.
 It’s for when you’re too old (or too big) for a twin size, but you either can’t afford a queen or it just doesn’t make sense from a size standpoint.
 Either way, we’ve got you covered with this list of best full size beds.

 Given most people who sleep on a full size mattress are either toddlers, teens, college students, or young professionals on a budget, we tried to tailor this list specifically for those types of people and situations.
 We also tried to pick a variety of beds at different price points.
 We realize not everyone has the same budget and different people like different types of materials.
 As such, you’ll find cheap beds on this list, beds that have a memory foam feel, and beds that have more of a neutral or latex foam feel.
 The goal is for every person to be able to find a mattress that best suits their particular preferences and sleeping habits.
 Let’s get to the list.

 Tuft & Needle is considered by many to be one of the top two or three budget mattress brands on the planet.
-Last we checked, the Original Tuft & Needle mattress had a 4-star rating on Amazon with over 7,000 reviews, which is pretty amazing.

 The Tuft & Needle mattress has more of a neutral-foam feel thanks to its proprietary top foam layer.
 Overall, the top foam layer is soft and comfortable like memory foam, but it just doesn’t really contour to your body’s curves the way memory foam does.
 For a lot of people out there, this type of feel is actually preferable.